skip to content

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Research Assistant/Associate in Computer Vision for Infrastructure (Fixed Term)
+Research Assistant/Associate in High TRL Aerothermal Testing (Fixed Term)

-The post holder will be located in West Cambridge, Cambridgeshire, UK.
+The post holder will be located in the Whittle Lab., West Cambridge, Cambridgeshire, UK.

 Appointment at Research Associate level is dependent on having a PhD.
 Those who have submitted but not yet received their PhD will be appointed at Research Assistant level, which will be amended to Research Associate once the PhD has been awarded.